Guikingone/SchedulerBundle/doc/command.md

 - `--limit`: Define the maximum amount of due tasks to consume.
 - `--time-limit`: Define the maximum amount in seconds before the worker stop.
 - `--failure-limit`: Define the maximum amount of tasks that can fails during consumation.
-- `--wait`: Set the worker to a "infinite" wait loop where tasks are consumed then the worker wait until next minute.
+- `--wait`: Set the worker to an "infinite" wait loop where tasks are consumed then the worker wait until next minute.
+- `--force`: Force the worker to wait for tasks even if no tasks are currently available.
+- `--lazy`: Force the scheduler to retrieve the tasks using lazy-loading.
+- `--strict`: Force the scheduler to check the date before retrieving the tasks.

 ### Extra informations

 - The scheduler will only return tasks that haven't been executed since the last minute.

 - The command filter tasks returned by the scheduler by checking if each task is not paused (the worker will do this if the `--wait` option is set).

 - The output of each executed task can be displayed if the `-vv` option is used.

+- By default, when using `--wait`, the command will stop if no tasks can be found, thanks to `--force`, you can ask the worker to wait without stopping the command for the next minute and check again the tasks.

+- When using `--lazy`, tasks are retrieve using a `LazyTaskList`, this can improve performances BUT keep in mind that using this approach can trigger edge cases when checking due tasks.

+- When using `--strict`, keep in mind that `SchedulerInterface::getDueTasks()` is called twice, first, the command will check if tasks can be found using a strict comparison on the current date then the worker will retrieve the tasks using the same approach, if the worker didn't receive any tasks, it will start the sleeping phase until next minute.

 ## Executing tasks